coq/coq/doc/sphinx/addendum/type-classes.rst

 .. flag:: Typeclass Resolution For Conversion

-   This option (on by default) controls the use of typeclass resolution when a unification problem cannot be solved during elaboration/type inference.
-With this option on, when a unification fails, typeclass resolution is tried before launching unification once again.
+   This flag (on by default) controls the use of typeclass resolution when a unification problem cannot be solved during elaboration/type inference.
+With this flag on, when a unification fails, typeclass resolution is tried before launching unification once again.

 .. flag:: Typeclasses Strict Resolution

-   Typeclass declarations introduced when this option is set have a stricter resolution behavior (the option is off by default).
+   Typeclass declarations introduced when this flag is set have a stricter resolution behavior (the flag is off by default).
 When looking for unifications of a goal with an instance of this class, we “freeze” all the existentials appearing in the goals, meaning that they are considered rigid during unification and cannot be